wow-rp-addons/LibRPMedia/README.md

 Returns an iterator for accessing the contents of the music database for music files matching the given name.
 The iterator will return a triplet of the music index, file ID, and music name on each successive call, or `nil` at the end of the database.

 Music files may be associated with multiple names, and this function will search against all of them.
-The music index and name yielded by this iterator is not guaranteed to remain stable between updates to this library.
+The music index and name yielded by this iterator is not guaranteed to remain stable between upgrades to this library.

-The order of files returned by this iterator is not stable between updates to this library.
+The order of files returned by this iterator is not stable between upgrades to this library.

 ##### Usage